Line 3 Replacement Project

 - Economic activity: A $2 billion boost to the Minnesota economy during design and construction, with $1.5 billion of that in Enbridge spending alone.

 - Economic impact: About $334 million in payroll to workers (about 50% of that to local workers), and a $162-million construction-related gain for local economies, as a result of non-local workers in Minnesota, through purchase of local products/materials and use of local hotels, restaurants and services.

 - Long-term property taxes: Increase property tax revenue in each county crossed by the Project.
-Enbridge pays more than $30 million in Minnesota property taxes annually; this will increase incrementally by $19.5 million beginning the first full year of service.
+Enbridge pays more than $30 million in Minnesota property taxes annually; this will increase incrementally by more than $35 million beginning the first full year of service.

 - Support for Minnesota refineries: The Line 3 Replacement Project will reduce apportionment, and continue reliable crude oil delivery; and provide energy savings on a per-barrel basis.

 (Final Line 3 Replacement Project route; click on map above for larger image)

 Enbridge is fully committed to protecting the areas our pipelines cross during construction and operation of our pipeline system.
 Replacing an aging pipeline with new, modern construction is the safest and best option for protecting the environment.
 The project route, facility design, and construction procedures have been designed to minimize impacts on the environment.